-There is a point, no matter how careful you think you are with money when you will come to the realisation that sometimes you could do that little bit more to ensure that there is something left to play with at the end of the month.
+There is a point, no matter how careful you think you are with money when you will come to the realisation that sometimes you could do that bit more to make sure that there is something left to play with at the end of the month.

 There are hundreds maybe thousands of great posts out there providing tips about how to save money, but with so many it can be difficult to distinguish those that might actually work for you.